Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Metric independent formulation of velocity profile for most general axisymmetric spacetime

 from eq.~\eqref{vmu}, $R$ being a parameter along $R^{\mu}$.
-Integration of eq.~\eqref{dv1} provides $\mathcal{A}$ being a constant to be evaluated from the initial boundary conditions.
+Integration of eq.~\eqref{dv1} provides $\mathcal{A}$ being a constant to be evaluated using the initial boundary conditions.

-In a similar fashion, eq.~\eqref{vxi} provides the expression for $v_{\mu}\xi^{\mu}$, which will formally be same as $v_1$ upto an integration constant, since $\xi^{\mu}$ is a killing field.
+In a similar fashion, eq.~\eqref{vxi} provides the expression for $v_{\mu}\xi^{\mu}$, which will formally be same as $v_1$ upto an integration constant, since $\xi^{\mu}$ is a Killing vector field.
 One thus finds, Substitution of $v_0$ from eq.~\eqref{v_0} and $v_1$ from eq.~\eqref{v_1} into eq.~\eqref{vnorm} provides the expression of $v_2$.

-In this section we thus provide a general formalism for evaluating all ralavant bulk velocity components of a roatating accretion flow in a most general axisymmetric space-time. $\left\lbrace v_0, v_1, v_2\right\rbrace$ are, however, the general solutions and evaluation of their specific numeriacal values for a particular flow configuration in a predetermined (by the accreting black hole) metric is a rather involved procedure since the integration constant appearing in the expressions of $\left\lbrace v_0, v_1, v_2\right\rbrace$ can be evaluated only if the appropriate set of initial boundary conditions are provided.
-It is also requiered that sound speed as well as the rest mass energy density is to be known a priori to find the specific values of $\left\lbrace v_i\right\rbrace$.
-For our particular purpose, the axisymmetric space-time metric is of Kerr type and $\left\lbrace v_i\right\rbrace\equiv\left\lbrace v_t,v_r,v_{\theta},v_{\phi}\right\rbrace$, for which, the initial boundary conditions cannot be evaluated analytically for barotropic equation of state and for a certain geomatric configuaration of the accreting fluid. $c_s$ and $\rho$ are also unknown a priori.
+In this section we thus provide a general formalism for evaluating all relevant bulk velocity components of a rotating accretion flow in a most general axisymmetric space-time. $\left\lbrace v_0, v_1, v_2\right\rbrace$ are, however, the general solutions and exact estimation of their specific numerical values for a particular flow configuration in a predetermined black hole metric is a rather involved procedure since the integration constant appearing in the expressions of $\left\lbrace v_0, v_1, v_2\right\rbrace$ can be evaluated if and only if the appropriate set of the initial boundary conditions are provided.
+More importantly, the sound speed as well as the rest mass energy density is to be known a priori to find the specific values of $\left\lbrace v_i\right\rbrace$.
+For our specific purpose, however, the axisymmetric space-time metric is of Kerr type, and $\left\lbrace v_i\right\rbrace\equiv\left\lbrace v_t,v_r,v_{\theta},v_{\phi}\right\rbrace$, for which, the initial boundary conditions cannot be evaluated analytically for barotropic equation of state and for a certain geometric configuration of the accreting fluid. $c_s$ and $\rho$ are not specified a priori.